-You can easily enable Developer options or the USB debugging on any Android smartphone including Samsung Galaxy phones, Google Pixel, Sony, Motorola, Xiaomi Redmi, Huawei, One Plus, Oppo, Vivo, HTC, Honor, Kindle fire, Asus, LG, Lenovo, Micromax and many more.
+You can easily turn on the Developer options or the USB debugging on any Android smartphone including Samsung Galaxy phones, Google Pixel, Sony, Motorola, Xiaomi Redmi, Huawei, One Plus, Oppo, Vivo, HTC, Honor, Kindle fire, Asus, LG, Lenovo, Micromax and many more.

-Using adb command prompt window or few tricks, you can enable the USB debugging mode on broken screen phone, hard bricked phone, dead phone, frp locked phone, password locked, black screen phone, bootloop phone etc. In this guide, we’ll discuss the step by step procedure on how to enable USB debug mode on any Android smartphone and tablets.
+Using ADB command prompt window or few tricks, you can turn on the USB debugging mode on broken screen phone, hard bricked phone, dead phone, FRP locked phone, password locked, black screen phone, boot-loop phone, etc. In this guide, we’ll discuss the step-by-step procedure on how to enable USB-debug mode on any Android smartphone and tablets.

 USB Debugging is intended for development purposes only.
-Enabling it grants high level access to your device which is kind of a security risk.
+Enabling it grants high-level access to your device which is kind of security risk.
 So it is recommended to enable it only when needed.

 USB debugging mode is available under the Developer options.
-But in Android Pie, the developer options is hidden.
+But in Android Pie, the developer options are hidden.
 So firstly you need to unlock it to access the debugging mode.

-Step 5: Just tap on the Build number 7 times.
+- Just tap on Build number 7 times.
 It’ll show you countdown message saying, “You’re 4,3,2,1 steps away from being a Developer”.

-Note: Advanced option will not be available in some phone, so for those phones directly go to next step.
+- The advanced options will not be available on some phones, so those phones directly go to the next step.

 Note: To disable USB Debugging and other developer options, slide the switch at the top of the screen to OFF.